DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Unified WBx ML watermarking framework

-Based on the trigger set, DeepSigns embeds in the secretly selected GMM classes a set of binary random watermarks $b = \{b_i\}_{i\in T}$ , where $b_i\in \{0, 1\}^{N}$ is a binary watermark of size $N$ bits and which will be inserted in the $i^{th}$ GMM class.
-This embedding process is similar to the one in Uchida \textit{et al}. scheme except that it uses $\{f^l(x,w)\}_{x \in X_{key}}$ instead of the vector of weights $\mathbf{w}$.
+Using the trigger set, DeepSigns embeds in each of the secretly selected GMM classes a random binary sequence of $N$ bits.
+The watermark $b$ is thus defined as $b = \{b_i\}_{i\in T}$, where $b_i\in \{0, 1\}^{N}$ is inserted in the $i^{th}$ GMM class.

+This embedding process is similar to that of Uchida et al. scheme except that it uses $\{f^l(x,w)\}_{x \in X_{\text{key}}}$ instead of the vector of weights $\mathbf{w}$.
 Again, this insertion process can be reformulated with the help of a set of $s$ perceptrons as follows: Let us consider the $i^{th}$ secretly selected GMM class.
-We can define a single perceptron $Proj_{\theta_i}$ with Sigmoid as activation function and $\theta_i$ as set of parameters with as purpose the embedding of the watermark $b_i$.
+We can define a single perceptron $\text{Proj}_{\theta_i}$ with Sigmoid as an activation function and $\theta_i$ as a set of parameters with as purpose the embedding of the watermark $b_i$.